 - Section 1.18 – Abnormality of any major joint in any extremity

-Section 1.18 encompasses chronic joint pain and stiffness.
-The applicant must show the anatomical and mobility abnormalities of the joint and impairment-related physical limitations.
+Section 1.18 encompasses signs and symptoms such as chronic joint pain and stiffness.
+The applicant must show the anatomical and mobility abnormalities of the joint and impairment-related physical limitations to qualify for osteoarthritis SSDI.

-Even if a person’s medical conditions do not exactly fall within a Blue Book listing, they may still receive benefits based on their residual functional capacity.
+Even if a person’s medical conditions do not exactly fall within a Blue Book listing, they may still receive disability benefits based on their residual functional capacity (RFC).
 Examiners consider the limiting effects of a person’s total impairments.
 They look at how the person’s medical conditions impact their ability to work.
-Examiners may look at:
+Examiners for SSDI for arthritis may look at the following:

 - Medical history